Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 HighStrava

-French soldiers deployed in the Sahel region of Africa were found to have uploaded patrol routes to Strava.
-The GPS traces showed exact paths, timing, frequency, and rest points of military patrols in active conflict zones.
-Anyone monitoring these routes could predict patrol schedules and identify optimal ambush points.
+French soldiers deployed in the Sahel uploaded patrol routes to Strava.
+GPS traces showed exact paths, timing, frequency, and rest points of military patrols in active conflict zones.
+Anyone watching could predict patrol schedules and plan ambush points.
+Just sitting at a laptop.

-Consequence: The French military reinforced its operational security directives.
-The incident highlighted that even after the 2018 scandal, soldiers were still uploading activities in combat zones.
+Consequence: The French military tightened OPSEC directives.
+Two years after the heatmap scandal, soldiers were still posting runs in combat zones.
+Two years.

 2022